proswdev/server-link/README.md

 `path` is path on the server where link status requests are routed to (default '/serverlink')
 Returns a serverLink instance for this app.
 Use property *instance*.status to get & set current server status

-**serverLink.wait(hosts, [path], [options])**
+**serverLink.wait(hosts, [path], [options], [linker])**
 Waits until specified linked server(s) is/are ready.
 `hosts` is either a string containing the host URL for a single linked server or an array of strings to wait for multiple servers.
 A host URL should only contain the base server URL with optional protocol and port but without path or trailing '/'.
 `path` is path on the server(s) where link status request are routed to (default '/serverlink')
 `options` are server retry options while waiting until ready.
 See [server link retry options](#server-link-retry-options) above for details.
+`linker` is a function (see below) that will be called for each host in the list to handle the connection with external servers
-Returns a promise that is resolved when all specified servers are ready or rejected if one ore more linked servers failed.
+Returns a promise that is resolved when all specified servers are ready or rejected as soon as one ore more server links failed.

+**linker(host, index, number)**
+Called for each host specified in the call to `serverlink.wait` to handle the server connection
+`host` is the URL of the host to connect to
+`index` in the index in the list of hosts specified in `serverlink.wait`
+`number` is the retry count for this connection
+Returns a link status string or a promise that will resolve/reject a link status.
+Use `this.hosts`, `this.path` and `this.options` in the linker function to access the arguments passed to the `serverlink.wait` call.

 **serverLink.get(host, [path])**
 `host` specifies the host URL for the linked server.
 The URLshould only contain the base server URL with optional protocol and port but without path or trailing '/'.